phuang1024/piano_video/docs/dev/intro.rst

 General
 -------

-Most typo or conspicuous bug fixes are accepted.
+Most typo or bug fixes are accepted.
 If you propose an incompatible API change or a major feature, please discuss with me first.

 Do not make patches for Windows or MacOS support.
 I will not support `malware <https://www.gnu.org/proprietary/proprietary.html>`__ in this project.
 If you would like Windows or MacOS support, please fork the project and edit your own copy.